toddledev/documentation/docs/15-connecting-data/01-overview/index.md

 # API layer
 The API layer acts as the communication bridge between your Nordcraft frontend and any backend system:
-- **Request/Response Protocol**: How your application communicates with backends (usually HTTP/HTTPS)
+- **Request/Response Protocol**: How your application communicates with backends (usually HTTPS)
 - **Data Formatting**: How information is structured throughout the request and response
 - **Endpoints**: Specific URLs that provide access to backend functionality
 - **Authentication**: Security mechanisms to protect data and verify users
 - **Error Handling**: How problems are communicated back to the frontend

-Through Nordcraft's API capabilities, your application can perform tasks like retrieving data, saving state, authenticating users and connecting to services, while maintaining a clear separation between frontend and backend responsibilities.
+Through Nordcraft's API capabilities, your application can perform tasks like retrieving data, saving state, authenticating users and connecting to services.

 # Working with data in Nordcraft
 The following pages in this section cover the specific aspects of working with external data: